 4 Basic Principles

 Our culture praises the lavish and extravagant.
 Billions of dollars are spent every year on marketing campaigns trying to convince you to buy the next cool thing.
-Your car’s more than 5 years old?
+Is your car more than 5 years old?
 Time for an upgrade.
 Perfectly working iPhone 7?
-Can’t keep that old thing since the 8 is coming out!
+Can’t possibly keep that old thing since the 8 is coming out!

 If you want to truly build lasting wealth, it will require a mental shift.